DaXor-0/Swing_Test/README.md

 - `<type_string>`: Data type (e.g., int32, float64)
 - `<output_dir>`: Directory to save benchmark results

-Collective type instead is chosen via environmental variable `COLLECTIVE_TYPE` (for now `ALLREDUCE`, `ALLGATHER` and `REDUCESCATTER` are implemented, other collectives coming soon).
+The collective type is selected via the environment variable `COLLECTIVE_TYPE`.
+Currently supported collectives include:
+- `ALLREDUCE`
+- `ALLGATHER`
+- `REDUCE_SCATTER`
+Additional collectives will be implemented in the future.

 ##### Saving benchmarking results
-Before saving the results, a ground truth check on the last iteration is performed to check for possible errors.
+Before saving the results, a ground truth check on the last iteration is performed to ensure correctness.

-Results of each test run are saved in files called `<count>_<algorithm>_<datatype>.csv`, stored in `results/<LOCATION>/test/data/` in the format:
+Results are saved in files called `<count>_<algorithm>_<datatype>.csv`, stored in `results/<LOCATION>/test/data/` in the format:
 | highest | rank0 | ... | rankN |
 |---------|-------|-----|-------|
 | ---     | ---   | ... | ---   |

-Since, in a single benchmarking test, the file will be called multiple times varying the inputs, only the first time it's called it will also create a file to store the node allocations of that ran and their relative MPI rank.
+Additionally, during the first run of a benchmarking test, a file is created to store node allocations and their corresponding MPI ranks.

-##### Debugging
-When compiled with -DDEBUG it will not save benchmark results and, if ground truth check returns an error, it will print `rbuf` and `rbuf_gt` before invoking `MPI_Abort`.

-Also in this mode, `sbuf` will be initialized with a predefined sequence of power of 10, in order to help for debugging purpose.

 #### Implementing a new algorithm
-When implementing a new algorithm, after correctly creating its metadata in `scripts/config/algorithm_config.json` (more on that later), there are steps to do in this file.

-##### For an already implemented collective
+For an Already Implemented Collective
+1. External Algorithm (implemented in `libswing.h`):
-If the collective is already implemented, if the algorithm is an `external` algorithm (implemented in `libswing.h`), the switch statement of `get_<COLLECTIVE_TYPE>_function` in `test/test_utils.c` must be populated with the right function.
+  - Ensure the algorithm metadata in `scripts/config/algorithm_config.json` is correctly configured.
+  - Update the switch statement in `get_<COLLECTIVE_TYPE>_function` in `test/test_utils.c` to include the new function.

-If it is an `internal` algorithm, as long as algorithm metadata and script to change dynamic rules are working correctly, no other work is needed.
+2. Internal Algorithm (implemented inside the given MPI library):
+  - Ensure the algorithm metadata in `scripts/config/algorithm_config.json` is correctly configured.
+  - Ensure `ompi_rules/change_dynamic_rules.py` correctly modifies the dynamic rule file.

-Beware that some algorithms may require additional parameters, this specific is still work in progress.
+Note: Some algorithms may require additional parameters.
+This functionality is still under development.

-##### For a new collective
+For a new collective additional steps are required.
-If the collective is not yet implemented:
 - in `test_utils.h`
   - add the collective to `coll_t` enum;
   - declare an allocator (for now all allocators have the same signature but it can change in the future);